 Skip to main content

-Simpson & Partners Home 7 vs Rolec EVO: UK-Built Quality or Smart Value?
+Simpson & Partners Home 7 vs Rolec EVO: the £200 question

-The Rolec EVO is the better buy for most people — it's £200 cheaper, packs in more smart features, and includes built-in PME fault detection that saves even more at installation.
-Choose the Simpson & Partners Home 7 if you want a tethered option, three-phase capability, or that exceptional 10-year enclosure warranty.
+The Rolec EVO at £449 is the better-value buy for most single-phase homes, with built-in PME protection that claws back install costs.
+The Simpson & Partners Home 7 at £649 earns its premium only if you want three-phase, a tethered option, or the ten-year enclosure warranty.

 At a glance